shushcat/rlat/README.md

 ## Todo

-- [ ] Setup basic tests.
-- [ ] Make sure all words are selected when a text is compared to itself.
+- [x] Make sure all words are selected when a text is compared to itself with a maximum word length of 1.
+- [ ] Import all old tests.
 - [ ] Implement an edit distance (`distance.DamLev("word1", "word2")`) function.
 - [ ] Implement a flag to return comparator density (see [Neidorf 2019](https://www.nature.com/articles/s41562-019-0570-1)).
+- [ ] Use the [Snowball stemmer](https://snowballstem.org/) to get word stems.
 - [ ] Process multiple texts in parallel.
-- [ ] Use the [Snowball stemmer](https://snowballstem.org/) to get word stems.

 ## Resources